 For short brochures, mailers, e-newsletters, and advertisements that are not targeted toward recruiting potential students or employees.
 For materials targeted at recruitment, the full statement is mandatory.

 Full Statement: Mississippi State University is an equal opportunity institution.
-Discrimination in university employment, programs or activities based on race, color, ethnicity, sex, pregnancy, religion, national origin, disability, age, sexual orientation, genetic information, status as a U.S. veteran, or any other status protected by applicable law is prohibited.
-Questions about equal opportunity programs or compliance should be directed to the Office of Compliance and Integrity, 56 Morgan Avenue, P.O.
+Discrimination in university employment, programs or activities based on race, color, ethnicity, sex, pregnancy, religion, national origin, disability, age, sexual orientation, gender identity, genetic information, status as a U.S. veteran, or any other status protected by applicable law is prohibited.
+Questions about equal opportunity programs or compliance should be directed to the Office of Civil Rights Compliance, 231 Famous Maroon Band Street, P.O.
 6044, Mississippi State, MS 39762, (662) 325-5839.

 For most university publications, including magazines, multi-page brochures, and newsletters.
 Mandatory for publications, bulletins, announcements, catalogs, application forms, or other materials targeted at recruiting potential students or employees.